Skip to content

 Registration with the Office of Labour, Social Affairs and Family (UPSVAR) in Slovakia is voluntary.
 The conditions applicable to registration are available on the website of the Central Office of Labour, Social Affairs and Family.

-If you want to apply for registration with UPSVAR, you can do it:
+If you want to apply for registration with UPSVAR, you can do it in the place of your residence in Slovakia.

 As an EU citizen other than a citizen of the Slovak Republic, you will have to submit, together with your application, your passport, a Certificate of Registration of Residence of an EU Citizen or a Residence Card, proof of termination of previous employment, proof of continued employment and proof of highest education attained.